Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 Buy if

-You're on a strict budget: this model comes in under $200, while some components reflect that, it does perform well and especially for its price point.
+You're on a strict budget: this model comes in under $200, and while some components reflect that, it does perform well for its price point.

 Don't buy if

-You're looking for quality accessories: the accessories included will enhance your viewing experience, it's just that the accessories included with other telescopes in this guide are of a higher quality.
+You're looking for quality accessories: the accessories included will enhance your viewing experience, but those included with other telescopes in this guide are of a higher quality.

-You're not starting out in astronomy: this is very much a beginner's telescope and other telescopes in this guide offer a little more.
+You're not starting out in astronomy: this is very much a beginner's telescope and other models in this guide offer a little more.

-You are willing to spend more on your next telescope: by this we mean more than what this telescope is worth as there are other scopes in this guide that offer more but, they also cost more.
+You are willing to spend more on your next telescope: by this we mean more than what this telescope is worth, as there are other scopes in this guide that offer more but come with a higher price tag.

 The bottom line

-🔎 The Celestron Powerseeker 127EQ is Celestron's starring light for entry-level telescopes.
+🔎 The Celestron PowerSeeker 127EQ is Celestron's flagship entry-level telescope.
 If you're starting out and on a budget, this is worth getting.
-However, if you're not just starting out or you have a larger budget, other telescopes might offer you a little more. ★★★
+However, if you've got experienced and a larger budget, other telescopes might offer you a little more. ★★★

 Swipe to scroll horizontally